flype44/VControl/DOCUMENTATION.md

 **SYNOPSIS :**

-This command change the Vampire `SDPort` speed.
+This command changes the Vampire `SDPort` speed.

 The nominal speed of the `SDPort` is based on the actual Vampire Core frequency, which is represented by the value `0`.